-Perfectly smoked chicken wings on a Traeger grill have juicy tender meat with crispy crunchy skin and are topped with a delicious sauce.
+These perfectly smoked chicken wings have juicy tender meat with crispy crunchy skin and are topped with a delicious sauce.
 This is my favorite way to prepare chicken wings.
 These wings have amazing flavor and require minimal hands-on cooking.

 A few years ago we bought a Traeger grill during a Father’s Day sale.
 Initially, I was reluctant to spend the money on a second grill but it has been one of the best purchases we have ever made.
 Not only does it produce amazing results, but it’s also incredibly easy to operate!